 So, if your job involves handling secure information, this is the shredder for you.
 It might be a bit more expensive than the strip-cut variety, but, the level of security is worth it.
 Cross-cut shredders are often used in banks and financial institutions.

 Finally, we have what is known as a micro-cut shredder.
 They offer the highest level of security because they shred paper into thousands of tiny bits.
 Hence, the name “micro-cut”.
-They are expensive and are mainly used by government agencies and large businesses.
+They are expensive and are mainly used by government agencies and large businesses with sensitive information.
 So, if you are a small to medium sized business, these shredders are unnecessary.

 However, if you are paranoid about security, you could settle for this option.

-Now, the next thing to look for is the throat size.
+Now, the next thing to look for is the throat (feed) size.
 The throat is where you’re going to be feeding the paper through.
 So, make sure it’s large enough if you often deal with large paper sizes.
-The standard size would be 9 inches, which is perfect for letter-sized documents.
+The standard size would be at least 22 centimeters, which is perfect for A4 documents.

 Integrated units with the waste-basket attached can make things easier.
 However, if you want to save a few bucks or want a basket with greater capacity, go for the stand-alone units.
 They are cheaper and compatible with most waste-paper basket sizes.

-Visit The Whiteboard Shop if you are looking for a shredder.
+Visit The Whiteboard Shop shredders page if you are looking for a shredder.